Chief Executive OfficerSt. David’s South Austin Medical Center

 Chief Operating OfficerSt.
 David’s South Austin Medical Center

-Brett Matens is the Chief Operating Officer at St. David’s South Austin Medical Center (2003 – current).
-Mr. Matens served at Rapides Regional Medical Center in Alexandria, LA, as Vice President for Operations from 2000-2003.
+Brett Matens has served as chief operating officer at St. David’s South Austin Medical Center since 2003.
+Prior to joining St. David’s HealthCare, Matens served at Rapides Regional Medical Center in Alexandria, LA, as vice president for operations.

 He currently volunteers with Austin New Church, South Austin Cares, Austin Care Communities, Mobile Loaves & Fishes, and the South Austin Civic Club.
 He served as an ACHE Regional Advisory Council member and a Board Member for Austin’s Heart Association.